When we use WordPress to build a foreign trade website, we usually

 Most Shared Hosting environments use Apache, so the corresponding configuration file is .htaccess.
 If you find that you cannot locate the .htaccess file, you might not be using an Apache server.
 In that case, we can use the following methods to handle it.

-Create php.ini file
+Create a php.ini file

 Create a text file locally with the following content, save it as php.ini, and upload it to the website root directory (if you find this file already exists in the root directory, just edit it directly).